 In terms of looks, the B450m Steel Legend is one of the most unique boards on the list, just like the B550m Steel Legend.
 It boasts a very attractive camo theme on the PCB.
 Considering the price point, ASRock has been rather generous with the RGB on this board.
 We see PolyChrome RGB elements under the chipset heatsink and on the shroud.
 You can also install external RGB components thanks to the multiple RGB headers, which again are a blessing at this price range.

 The B450m Steel Legend, being a budget-oriented board, attributes a rather substandard power design.
-Only a 6-phase VRM is what it offers.
-The heatsink features a normal dual design with a silver finishing.
-There is also a chipset heatsink with a similar finish as the VRM heatsinks.
+Only a 6-phase VRM is offered.
+The heatsink features a normal dual design with a silver finish.
+There is also a chipset heatsink with a similar finish to the VRM heatsinks.
 For further cooling efficiency, there is a 2oz layer of copper inside the PCB.
 Regardless, the Steel Legend is in no way meant for overclocking.
-It can handle the Ryzen 5 3600 at stock settings without any issues however, if you are into overclocking then it might not be the right option.
+It can handle the Ryzen 5 3600 at stock settings without any issues; however, if you are into overclocking, then it might not be the right option.

-Coming to the rear I/O panel, it is packed with a total of eight USB ports, including two USB 3.2 Gen2 ports (Type-A and Type-C).
+Coming to the rear I/O panel is packed with a total of eight USB ports, including two USB 3.2 Gen2 ports (Type-A and Type-C).
 Apart from that, four USB 3.2 Gen1 ports and two USB 2.0 ports are also provided.
 All the ports come with Electrostatic Discharge (ESD) protection.
-A Realtek Gigabit LAN port is also present along with five gold-plated audio jacks.
-The audio codec used is a pretty substandard one, however, demanding a better audio solution is a big ask for such a cheap-priced motherboard.
+A Realtek Gigabit LAN port is also present, along with five gold-plated audio jacks.
+The audio codec used is a pretty substandard one; however, demanding a better audio solution is a big ask for such a cheap-priced motherboard.

 ASRock’s B450m Steel Legend is an impressive budget-oriented board that is capable of handling the 65W 3600.
-It offers some premium features like USB 3.2 Gen2 and superb memory support, which earns it the title of the best cheap motherboard for Ryzen 5 3600.
+It offers some premium features like USB 3.2 Gen2 and superb memory support, which earns it the title of the Runner-Up For The Best Budget Motherboard For The Ryzen 5 3600.

 Asus ROG Crosshair VIII Dark Hero